chocolatey/docs/input/en-us/troubleshooting.md

 There are some well-known things you may run into when you are using Chocolatey.
 We've tried to get some of the high level things you may run into into one document.

-**NOTE**: This is a work in progress.
+> :memo: **NOTE** This is a work in progress.
 It doesn't cover all of the troubleshooting steps that are known but it is attempting to cover quite a few.

 ## General